meilisearch/specifications/text/0060-tasks-api.md

 - 🔴 If the `type` parameter value is not consistent with one of the task types, an [`invalid_task_type`](0061-error-format-and-definitions.md#invalid_task_type) error is returned.

 ###### 11.2.5. `canceledBy`

+Filter tasks by the `taskCancelation` uid that canceled them.

 - Type: Integer
 - Required: False